-- participate in an in-person Refresh & Rewrite session - includes the test.
-These are half a day.
-Learn what's new and refresh your knowledge before you write the test.
-OR
+- participate in an in-person Refresh & Write session - includes the test.
+These are half a day, OR

-- participate in an all day in-person course with an open book test -- these are limited during the pandemic, OR
+- participate in an all day in-person course with an open book test, OR

 - study on your own and write the test.

 The Grower Pesticide Safety Course is offered online over 5 days, Monday to Friday.
 You need to participate each day for to complete the day's homework.
 You will complete quizzes or discuss pesticide topics with your classmates.
-The course is available to you at anytime during the day -- you choose the time.
+The course is available to you at anytime during the day.
 There is not a scheduled time.
 However, we encourage you to login each day so that you are able to complete the course on time.

 - Read the manual chapters.

 - Practice your understanding by completing the Practice Your Understanding questions at the end of each chapter.

 - Watch the videos or listen to the podcasts.